Tommy's PregnancyHub

 Evening primrose oil

-It’s best not to take evening primrose oil in pregnancy, as we can't be sure it’s safe.
-The British National Formulary, which advises healthcare professionals about medicines, says evening primrose oil should be used with caution in pregnancy.
-There’s also no evidence to suggest that evening primrose oil is effective in getting labour going.
+It’s best not to take evening primrose oil during pregnancy, as we cannot be sure it is safe.
+There is not much to suggest that evening primrose oil helps to get labour going.

 Clary sage